|Max. Amount||150 NZD|

 Throw in priority customer service, complimentary free chips, and free spins, as well as exclusive VIP offers for Kiwi players to recognise the importance of belonging to this loyalty programme.
 Every $NZ20 wager yields a point in the VIP equation.
 One hundred points can be exchanged for $NZ1.50.
 We advise New Zealanders to click on the terms & conditions drop-down arrow at the foot of the page to check out the time constraints on rewards as well as other factors such as wagering requirements and what pokies qualify for free spins.
 The Friday Reload is among several promotions TonyBet offers as sweeteners to Kiwis.

 TonyBet’s sportsbook is not only a show within its mobile platform but it’s the jewel on the newcomer’s crown.
 The easy-to-navigate landing page cuts to the chase with live events, top championships, and events on display on the left-hand side of the viewing panel.
-Soccer football leads the way on the odds but it’ll please New Zealand gamblers that rugby just pips the beautiful game.
-Basketball and cricket wagering fans will be a little disappointed as the RTPs table shows below:
+Betting on football leads the way on the odds but it’ll please New Zealand gamblers that rugby just pips the beautiful game.
+Basketball and online cricket wagering fans will be a little disappointed as the RTPs table shows above.

 Predicting all TonyBet’s selection of pre-match winners can make Kiwis eligible for the $NZ1,700 free bets.
 If you miss out on that, you can still claim a free bet if you nail 7-9 victors.